WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 and consumes elements of the "prototypes" and "functions" array in order.
 Each time it moves on to the next `protoconfig`, it takes the next entry in the "prototypes" array as the current prototype;
-each time it moves on to the next `methodconfig` or `constructorconfig`, it takes the next entry in the "functions" array as the current function.
+each time it moves on to the next `constructorconfig` or `methodconfig`, it takes the next entry in the "functions" array as the current function.

-For each top-level `methodconfig` inside a `protoconfig`, `configureAll` wraps the current function to take its JS-side receiver as its Wasm-side first parameter.
-The wrapper is installed with the given name and type (method, getter, or setter) on the current prototype.

 If a `protoconfig` has a `constructorconfig`, the current function is wrapped